Skip to main content

 6. Click OK.

-To zero out the Year-to-Date value for the original Employee Code:
+To zero out the Year-to-Date value for the original employee code:

 1. Go to Payroll, Transactions, Import and Export, STP Adjustment.